 My question was: WHERE is the rest of the list?
 Thus I asked you to help me come up with it, and V.com readers responded with wonderful creativity and imagination -- as always!
 I've taken the best responses, added some links and spiffed things up, and now we have our list!
 If you feel it is not yet complete (how could it ever be complete, after all?) please feel free to go beyond 100 and make more suggestions!

-If you see anything on this list you'd like to do (or do again), then 2013 might be the year!
+If you see anything on this list you'd like to do (or do again), then the new year might be the time to do it!

 100 Things To Do in Classical Music Before You Die